andyspersonal/person-exercise/README.md

-## Still to look at

-Handling browsers
+## Possible further enhancments

-Seprate request object as browser should not be in the speaker class.
-In turn some of the validation can be moved.
+ - Seprate request object as browser probably should not be in the speaker class.

-Add unit tests
+- BrowserName to be addressed, proibably it own enum not in the WebBroowser class, or may be have a is modern browser function.
+ - Could change HasBlog to be calculated from BlogUrl is null
+ - get list of domains and employers from a repository
+ - consider turning on nullable to protect from null exceptions
+ - When doing string comparisons, consdier ignoring white space and capitalization (Extension method)